ccomkhj/job_agent/README.md

 ### Step 5: Export Results
 - Copy the final content to clipboard
 - Use in your job application materials

+## ⚠️ Limitations & Troubleshooting

+### Job URL Authentication Issues
+Some job platforms require login to view job details:
+- **LinkedIn**: Requires account login
+- **Some company career pages**: May have authentication

+**Solutions:**
+- Use job postings from **Indeed**, **Glassdoor**, or public company sites
+- Copy and paste job description text directly (if the interface supports it)
+- Look for "shareable" or public job links

+**System Behavior:**
+The system automatically detects authentication redirects and provides helpful error messages with alternative suggestions.

+### Error Messages
+- **"This job posting requires login"**: Use a different job source
+- **"Invalid URL format"**: Ensure the URL starts with `http://` or `https://`
+- **"Network error"**: Check your internet connection and try again

+### Content Quality
+- Results are based only on the information you provide in your profile
+- Add detailed career descriptions for better results
+- The AI cannot invent experience or qualifications you haven't listed

 ## 🏗️ Architecture